-Only about 40 percent of the U.S. adult population earns a college degree.
+Only about 40% of the U.S. adult population earns a college degree.
 That may have been fine in the 20th century when an industrial economy supplied good jobs to those without post-secondary education.
-It is not fine today when a college degree is a necessity for a good job.
+It is not fine today when a post-secondary credential is a necessity for a good job.

 Our education system was built for the 20th century.

 Everyone loves to point fingers at the other players in the system as the cause of the problem.
 Observing our education system today is like watching an intense rugby scrum that is moving in slow motion hoping the ball will pop out.
 Finger pointing and incessant public policy debates galore.
 We love to admire the problems: It’s the unions that are getting in the way.
 Teachers are resisting change in the classroom.
 Administrators don’t understand what is going on in the classroom.
 Parents are not engaged.
 Public policy makers can’t make up their minds.
 If only private sector companies were more engaged.
 Students are unruly, undisciplined, and disrespectful.
 Everyone is blamed and nothing changes.

 The simple idea of “lighting a fire” expressed in Yeat’s quote says it all for me.
 Teaching is an important means to an end.
 Creating passionate life long learners is the objective of education.
 Content, subjects, jobs and requirements, will all change over time.
 The pace of change is accelerating and the half-life for assumptions and usable knowledge is decreasing.
 It has become a life long challenge to stay relevant.
 The only thing that is sustainable is a fire inside to keep learning